Nucleus Colony aka "Nuc" of Bees

 Order with confidence!
 View the Satisfaction Promise, Cancellation, Refund and Return Policy page for details.

-Please note: These are Nucs and come without any hive parts (woodenware - tops, bottoms, boxes etc.)
+Please note: These are Nucs and come without any hive parts or equipment or feeders (woodenware - tops, bottoms, boxes etc.) - just the bees in a transport tote.

 If you are new to beekeeping please visit the Hives with Bees page if you need everything.
 Continue below if you are familiar with Nucs and need more info about our bees and how to install set them into your hive.